 The best thing about part-time jobs in Kenya is that you don’t have to quit your day job.
 Getting started with a side hustle requires little more than time and motivation.

-If you’re a stay-at-home parent or a student with a lot of free time on your hands, side hustling is the perfect way to earn some extra cash.
+If you’re a stay-at-home parent or a student with much free time, side hustling is the perfect way to earn some extra cash.

 10 Best Part-Time Jobs in Kenya

 This article will show you the ten best side hustles that will help you earn more than spending your free time on them.

 I or someone I know personally has tested each of these part-time jobs, so you can trust us that they genuinely pay up.

 1. Transport Business

 It would be best if you had a smartphone, strong communication skills, and an app like Uber.
 Transport businesses are very in-demand because they help people get rid of their old junk quickly and easily – I’ve made almost 100K selling my old stuff on Instagram, Jiji, and Facebook groups.

 2. Selling Second-hand goods

 Selling second-hand goods is a popular side hustle for people with a lot of free time.

 To make big bucks with your used items, you need to find the right places to sell them – Instagram and Facebook groups are the best options.